Simon99de/17B06E-Macropad/firmware/README.md

 ### Functions
 * All 17 keys are assignable (differently for each layer).
 (The 17th key is intended for switching layers.)
 * All 6 encoders are adjustable differently for each layer.
-* It currently has 4 layers (beta).
+* It currently has 4 layers.
 * 4x4 RGB lighting.
-(Can be changed via keys in the beta.)
+(Can be changed)
 * The display (OLED) shows the current layer and whether Caps Lock and Numpad are on or off.
-In beta, the display turns off after 60 seconds.
+The display turns off after 60 seconds to prevent screen burn-in.

 The beta is only compatible with Vial!